AI in Software Testing: Hype vs. Reality in 2026

 Now for the uncomfortable part.
 There are claims being made about AI testing that don't hold up when you actually try to run a QA operation on them.

 "AI will replace your QA team."
 No. AI can handle certain types of execution (running predefined tests, exploring known flows), but it can't replace the judgment that a good QA engineer brings.
 Deciding what to test, understanding which user flows carry the most business risk, catching a subtle UX regression that technically "works" but confuses users: these require domain knowledge and product intuition that AI doesn't have.
+Teams that fire their QA people and replace them with AI agents tend to discover, a few releases later, that they're shipping bugs they never used to ship.
+The AI was testing things, just not the right things.

 "AI tests don't need maintenance."
 This one comes up a lot.
 The argument is that AI agents adapt to UI changes automatically, so you never have to update selectors or fix broken locators.
 Self-healing is real, and it works well for the things that break traditional automation: a button that moved, a class name that changed, a form field that got restructured.
-That's a genuine improvement over maintaining thousands of brittle CSS selectors.
+That's a real improvement over maintaining thousands of brittle CSS selectors.

 Where the claim breaks down is at the intent level.
 When your checkout flow changes from three steps to two, the AI can still find buttons, but it doesn't know the flow itself changed.
 When you rename a feature or restructure a user journey, the test's purpose drifts even if the mechanics still run.
 Self-healing handles the selector layer well.
 It doesn't handle the "what are we actually testing and why" layer.
-That part still needs human attention.
+That still needs human attention.

 "AI testing is cheaper than traditional testing."
 It can be, but the path matters.
 Teams that try to build their own AI testing stack from scratch (stitching together LLM APIs, browser infrastructure, custom orchestration) often spend more in the first few months than they save.
 The infrastructure complexity is real: browser instances, API costs, prompt engineering, result review workflows.
 Using a platform that handles the infrastructure lets you skip that build phase, but even then, there's a learning curve.
-The cost advantage of AI testing is real at scale.
+The cost advantage is real at scale.
 Just don't expect it on day one.

 Separate from the hype, there are areas where AI testing hits real technical limitations today.